Odbrana i poslednji dani: Overview

-The band started recording their first long play album during autumn 1981.
-The record was originally supposed to be produced by the band members themselves with the assistance of Dušan "Spira" Mihajlović, however, Mihajlović soon left the recording sessions, so the album recordings were produced only with help from Mile "Pile" Miletić and Goran Vejvoda.
-The band's initial plan was an album dealing with religion and tradition, which was seen as potentially provocative due to many aspects of these topics still being a taboo in communist Yugoslavia's public sphere at the time.
-This was the first release that included a lineup change as Kokan Popović who used to play with Vlada Divljan and Zdenko Kolar in Zvuk Ulice now joined Idoli as their new drummer.
+The band started recording their first album during autumn 1981.
+The record was originally supposed to be produced by the band members themselves with the assistance of Dušan "Spira" Mihajlović; however, Mihajlović soon left the recording sessions, so the album was produced with the help from Mile "Pile" Miletić and Goran Vejvoda.
+The band's initial plan was an album dealing with religion and tradition, which was seen as potentially provocative due to multiple aspects of these topics still being a taboo in communist Yugoslavia's public sphere at the time.
+This was the first release that included a lineup change as Kokan Popović (who played with Vlada Divljan and Zdenko Kolar in Zvuk Ulice) now joined Idoli as their new drummer.

 The record was named after Borislav Pekić's 1977 novella Odbrana i poslednji dani.

 Entering the studio, the band members still weren't entirely clear on what they wanted to do, either stylistically or musically.
-They had many ideas (within the specific context of Pekić's work, and also in broader philosophical scope), but turning them into music and finding satisfactory sound presented a challenge.
+They had ideas (within the specific context of Pekić's work, and also in broader philosophical scope), but turning them into music and finding satisfactory sound presented a challenge.
 Due to this experimental trial-and-error approach, the recording process ended up taking almost six months.

-Since Idoli were already well-known and popular all across the country, the recording process was documented in Yugoslav media whose many print outlets wondered about the group's creative potential and ability to cope with such ambitious project in light of the fact that it's taking them so long to record the album.
+Since Idoli were already well-known and popular all across the country, the recording process was documented in Yugoslav media whose print outlets wondered about the group's creative potential and ability to cope with such ambitious project in light of the fact that it was taking them so long to record the album.

-Beside the guitar, Divljan also played the piano, while Šaper played keyboards and synthesizers.
+In addition to the guitar, Divljan also played the piano, while Šaper played keyboards and synthesizers.
 Guest appearances featured Goran Vejvoda (Casio synthesizer on "Kenozoik" and "Odbrana" in addition to guitar on "Gde si sad cica-maco"), Mile "Pile" Miletić (guitar solo on "Gde si sad cica-maco"), and Bebi Dol (backing vocals on "Odbrana").
 The track "Senke su drugačije" featured Vuk Vujačić (saxophone), Goran Grbić (trumpet) and Slobodan Grozdanović (trombone).

 Since the recording process lasted far too long for Jugoton's liking, the label wanted to release the album as soon as possible.
 The record came out very quickly in early 1982.
 Unlike the band's previous releases, which were well accepted both commercially and critically, the new album had the critics divided with reactions ranging from extremely positive to extremely negative.
 Since the band wanted to present the record as non-commercial, no promotional videos were recorded for the album.
 Fifty thousand copies of the album were sold in Yugoslavia, which was in sharp contrast to the band's previous release, the VIS Idoli EP, that sold roughly 200,000 copies.
-This resulted in the stylistic change of the next album the band recorded.
+This resulted in the stylistic change on the next studio effort.